 Anne’s Beach (MM 73) is a nice pit stop on a drive from Miami to Key West; it has a boardwalk and easy wading.
 Sombrero Beach (MM 50) is a spectacular white sand beach.
 Bahia Honda State Park (MM 37) beach was selected as the best beach in the United States by Dr. Beach (1992).

 US Gulf Coast Travel tip: Bahia Honda is an exceptional place to camp but watch out for the raccoons (personal experience!).

 Florida Keys beaches are partially closed in the summer to protect sea turtle nests.
 A hospital dedicated to rescuing and rehabbing sea turtles is The Turtle Hospital located near MM 48.5.
 See our article about The Turtle Hospital.

 The lobby has informative (and emotional) displays and stories, including one of a deathly sick turtle that swam right up to the hospital.
 The lobby displays are free but they have a popular 90-minute tour (reservations strongly recommended).
 Visiting The Turtle Hospital is definitely one of the best unique things to do in the Florida Keys.

 Betsy, the world’s largest lobster, is one of the most unique things to do in the Florida Keys.
 The huge lobster statue is located at The Rain Barrel Artisan Village.
-Yes, Betsey looks different than Maine lobsters,.
-Lobsters in Florida’s waters are Caribbean Spiny Lobsters.
+Yes, Betsy looks different than Maine lobsters.
+Lobsters in Florida’s waters are spiny and also called Caribbean spiny lobsters.